 - Do not limit such gifting to just allied nations, departments inside the US Government and out should also have a fare shot at keeping the A-10s flying in a multitude of roles.
 Special Operations Command, the US Forestry Service, NOAA, the Coast Guard, or even private industry, whoever can make use of the still going strong A-10s should have a go at continuing operations with them.

-Sadly the US has become the kid who throws away his toys every year around Christmas time in the hopes that he will get new ones.
-Other nations have learned to make use of what they have by upgrading older aircraft or buying used airframes instead of new.
-While we may continue with this ridiculous practice in the foreseeable future, lets at least give our lightly used toys in need of some new batteries and a bit of paint to our less fortunate best friends who live down the block.
-Almost nothing but good can come of such a plan, and the A-10 is just the perfect platform to start this new initiative with.
-Hopefully our lightly used F-15s and F-16s will follow quickly at it’s heals…
+Sadly, the US has become the kid who throws away his toys every year around Christmas time in the hopes that he will get new ones from mom and dad.
+Other nations have learned to make use of what they have by upgrading older aircraft or buying used airframes instead of costly new.
+While we may continue with this ridiculous practice in the foreseeable future, let’s at least give our lightly used toys in need of some new batteries and a bit of paint to our less fortunate best friends who live down the block.
+Almost nothing but good can come of such a plan and the A-10 is just the perfect platform to start out this new initiative.
+With any luck, our lightly used F-15s and F-16s will follow quickly at it’s heals…